enjoyimkrsnna/User-management-Backend/README.md

-# CRUD Application with JWT Authentication and Docker
+# Investment Plan Management System with JWT Authentication and Docker

-This project is a CRUD application built using Node.js, Express, and MongoDB, with JWT authentication to secure user-related endpoints.
+This project is a comprehensive CRUD application that manages user investment plans, with JWT authentication to secure user-related endpoints.
 Docker is used to containerize the application for easy deployment.

 ## Project Structure